W-L/fedflow/README.md

 ## Provisioning of client VMs/participating machines

-For simulations, the VMs are provisioned automatically using a shell script shipped in `fedsim/provision.py`.
+System dependencies on remotes are installed automatically using a shell script shipped in `fedsim/provision.py`.

-It installs these dependencies:

 - python and a venv to run the programs
 - docker (used by featurecloud)

-For biosphere machines `provision=biosphere` uses a different script shipped in the same python file.
-For any other dependencies `provision=` can point to a shell script that will be run on all clients.

 ## Terms of accceptable use and responsible automation